Students are afforded the following rights in the student conduct system:

 Hearing - The student has the right to represent themselves in person before a decision is made, unless the student fails to appear at the hearing.
 If the complainant or respondent does not attend the designated hearing, the hearing may continue in the student’s absence.

-Evidence – The student will have access to all evidence presented in the hearing to determine responsibility of the alleged policy violation.
-The student may present as much or as little evidence as the student so chooses.
+Information – The student will have access to all information presented in the hearing to determine responsibility of the alleged policy violation.
+The student may present as much or as little information as the student so chooses.
 The student is not required to participate in the hearing, but in doing so, loses the opportunity to voice their perspective on the proceedings.

 Witnesses – The student may present witnesses who have information regarding the facts of the case which help determine whether the respondent is responsible for the alleged violations.
 Character witnesses are not permitted except if a respondent is found responsible for a policy violation.
 In the sanctioning phase of a hearing, a student may present two character witnesses to speak on their behalf.